The best chocolate cake is made from scratch with easy homemade chocolate frosting. Rich and decadent 3 layers of chocolatey goodness!

 WHILE THE CAKE IS COOLING, PREPARE THE FROSTING:

-AFTER THE CAKE HAS COMPLETELY COOLED, FROST:
+AFTER THE CAKE HAS COMPLETELY COOLED, ADD THE FROSTING:

 Notes